Defining the Flow of Data Through Review and Signatures

-This articles describes the study workflow process and how it can be configured for various requirements that a study or registry has for record review and sign off.
+This article describes the study workflow process and how it can be configured for various requirements that a study or registry needs for record review and sign off.

-As records are entered into a database, they progress through this defined workflow.
+As records are entered into a database, they progress through a defined workflow.
 By default all records will apply to these rules, with the exception of the following scenarios:

 For steps related to conducting review of records on a given workflow, users must have the assigned role for the level being executed.

 Workflow configuration is found under the Study Configuration menu.

 Set an Order of sequence that should be followed for the workflow, up to 5 levels.

 For each level provide a name and assign the user role responsible for that level.

 Status - This is a value that will be used by the system to set the status of a record as it passes through that workflow level.
 These will be seen in the data exports.
 Any value 10-19 can be used.
 Normally it makes sense to start at 10 and go sequentially as shown in the image above.

 The status value should not be changed when a study is live.
 This can alter the meaning of records which have already progressed through review levels.